samet-ari/samet-ari/README.md

-# 👋 Hello, I am **Samet ARI**
+# 👋 Hi, I'm **Samet**

-I'm a Software Tester with expertise in manual and automated testing, Java, Python, Robot Framework, and software quality.
+I'm a Software Tester with expertise in manual and automated testing.
 I'm passionate about continuous system improvement and testing innovation.
 ---